 Here are the rules for choosing employer health benefits instead of Medicare:

-- If your employer has fewer than 20 employees, you must sign up for Medicare when you’re eligible or you may face a late enrollment penalty for Part B when you sign up later.
+- If your employer has fewer than 20 employees: you must sign up for Medicare when you’re eligible or you may face a late enrollment penalty for Part B when you sign up later.

-- If your employer has 20 or more employees, you can delay signing up without any late enrollment penalties in the future.
+- If your employer has 20 or more employees: you can delay signing up without any late enrollment penalties in the future.

 There is no late enrollment penalty for enrolling in original Medicare during this special enrollment period if the rules above were followed.

-If you decide to forego Medicare altogether, you must withdraw completely from any Social Security or RRB benefits you receive.
+If you decide to forego Medicare altogether, you must withdraw completely from any Social Security or Railroad Retirement Board (RRB) benefits you receive.
 You will also be required to repay any benefits you received up until your withdrawal.

-- When you receive medical services, your primary insurance pays out first.
+When you receive medical services, your primary insurance pays out first.
 This insurance is known as the primary payer.

-- If there’s anything that your primary insurance didn’t cover, your secondary insurance pays out next.
+If there’s anything that your primary insurance didn’t cover, your secondary insurance pays out next.
 This insurance is known as the secondary payer.
 The secondary payer generally covers some, if not all, of the remaining costs.